dylanjustice/gatsby-resume/src/pages/index.md

     -   Leveraged Azure App Service, Deployment slots, and custom health checks to minimize the possibility of downtime during deployments in all environments.
     -   Implemented Unit and Integration testing framework for .NET 5 API Development team and assisted adoption.
     -   Integrated Datadog APM and Azure Infrastructure monitoring into the team's operational plan.
 Created alerting strategy for observability and incident escalation.
-    -   Improved logging for .NET applications by streaming important errors to Datadog.
+    -   Implemented structured logging pattern for backend applications.
+Integrated with Datadog for log ingestion.
     -   Automated procedure for suspending abusive users for the Operations teams in order to reduce mean time to respond.
     -   Served as Incident Commander on-call for the global platform, responsible for leading the technical resolution of production issues impacting reliability, availability and performance.
     -   Led retrospective analyses of major incidents to drive improvement to our incident response as an organization.